 "Hello, my name is Mittens von Meowselsworth III.
-You may know me from prominent shows such as 'How Many Disgusting Things Can You Eat? ' or 'Stupid People Doing Stupid Things Seasons One Through Eleven'.
+You may know me from prominent shows such as 'How Many Disgusting Things Can You Eat? *before you barf' or 'Stupid People Doing Stupid Things Seasons One Through Eleven'.
 I am proud to bring you what I think will be a tasteful and pleasant jaunt on the edge of new ethical grounds.
 I bring you Meowselsworth's Prisoner Deathmatch Extravaganza!
 Get ready for a nifty ride!"

 Full rules for all roles: